kellymengxuan/Data-Analyst-Portfolio/README.md

+# Data Analysis portfolio

-# Data Analysis of the churn rate for Waze Navigation App
+## 1. Analysis of the churn rate for Waze Navigation App

 Hi, Kelly here.
 I worked as business analyst for more than 2 years, but paused for few years because of motherhood and relocation to Singapore.